-In my college years I frequently asked myself: why do we need to study so much theory.
+In my college years, I frequently asked myself: why do we need to study so much theory.
 Why isn't there more practical learning?
-Although I still maintain my opinion, that the ratio of theoretical vs. practical learning is disproportionate, I came to realise that you just can't practice without strong theoretical grounds.
+Although I still maintain my opinion that the ratio of theoretical vs practical learning is disproportionate, I came to realise that you can't practice without strong theoretical grounds.

-In the next couple of articles, I'm going to take a closer look at the different stages of product development and demonstrate the build-measure-learn loop and available tools for each one.
-Let's jump in straight away, and start with the problem validation phase.
+In the next couple of articles, I will take a closer look at the different stages of product development and demonstrate the build-measure-learn loop and available tools for each one.
+Let's jump in straight away and start with the problem validation phase.

-It all starts with a vision.
-A product, which is going to solve one or more problems, for one or more target groups.
-For the purpose of illustration, let's make up our own product: a gadget that makes travelling safer for users of micromobility vehicles, both motorized and non-motorized.
+It all starts with a vision — a product that will solve one or more problems for one or more target groups.
+For illustration purposes, let's make up a product: a gadget that makes travelling safer for users of micromobility vehicles, both motorised and non-motorised.

-A product, which can be attached to a bike, electric scooter or even a Segway and gives us audible and tactile (through vibration) alerts if it senses an obstacle (pedestrian, crossing, vehicle, etc.) thanks to its hundreds of sensors.
+A product that can be attached to a bike, electric scooter, or even a Segway gives us audible and tactile (through vibration) alerts if it senses an obstacle (pedestrian, crossing, vehicle, etc.) thanks to its hundreds of sensors.
 Now, I don't know if such a product already exists or not.
 I also don't know if building such a product is feasible at this point in time.
 But for the sake of this exercise, let's assume that it doesn't exist and all the technical prerequisites are given.

-For the product to be successful, several hypotheses must prove to be true.
+For the product to be successful, we have to prove several hypotheses.
 Let's break up our vision into the following hypotheses:

-Those of you who are experienced in lean product development, have probably already noticed that some of these hypotheses are a bit lamish.
+Those experienced in lean product development have probably already noticed that some of these hypotheses are slightly lamish.
 That's on purpose.
 I tried to formulate our assumptions in a way that a product development team who are at their first rodeo would do.
-My goal is to show a path to a successful product, but also show you ways to treat the inevitable bumps and obstacles on that path.
+We'll reformulate these assumptions later on.
+My goal right now is to show a path to a successful product and ways to treat the inevitable bumps and obstacles on that path.

 In the Learn phase (of our build-measure-learn loop) of the first stage of product development, the problem validation stage, we're going to concentrate on the first three of the above assumptions.
 These are what we call problem hypotheses.

-This is entirely obverse to the principles of lean product development, because at this point in time we cannot know anything about who else has this problem or this problem is meaningful enough to address.
+This approach is entirely obverse to the principles of lean product development because, at this point, we cannot know anything about who else has this problem or this problem is meaningful enough to address.

-An outside-in approach on the other hand dictates that before we start planning and building anything, we should first talk to our potential customers.
-Steve Blank, the author of The Four Steps to Epiphany once famously said that "no plan survives first contact with customers".
-Blank urges his readers to "get out of the building" and start talking to potential customers about the problems (not the solution!) which we wish to solve.
+On the other hand, an outside-in approach dictates that we should first talk to our potential customers before planning and building anything.
+Steve Blank, the author of The Four Steps to Epiphany, once famously said that "no plan survives first contact with customers".
+Blank urges his readers to "get out of the building" and start talking to potential customers about the problems (not the solution!) we are aiming to solve.
 Let's see how we can do that in practice.

-We might feel, sensibly so, that not all of them are going to be affected in the same way by the problem and, because of their social background and general circumstances, they're going to have very different opinions of the problem.
-The opinion of chess playing gentlemen might not be as relevant to us, as that of the skater girl, because they're not directly influenced by the problem.
-But we can be certain that they are going to have a point of view.
+We might feel, sensibly so, that not all of them will be affected in the same way by the problem.
+Because of their social background and prevailing circumstances, they're going to have very different opinions of the problem.
+The opinion of chess playing gentlemen might not be as relevant to us as the skater girl because the problem does not directly influence them.
+But we can be confident that they will have a point of view.
 And if we listen to them, they might easily throw us off track.

 The businessman reading the newspaper might be a potential customer.
 It is easily conceivable that he travels to work by bike or an electric scooter.
-But we cannot be certain of this.
-We might get useful information from the discussion, but it's more likely that we're going to hit a dead end.
-Our time is valuable, so it's worth investing in discussions that are more likely to lead to useful insights.
+But we cannot be sure of this.
+We might get helpful information from the discussion, but it's more likely that we're going to hit a dead end.
+Our time is valuable, so it's worth investing in conversations that are more likely to lead to valuable insights.

-As you can see, it's really important to precisely define whose opinions are we interested in, before we start talking to people.
-Whose problems do we want to learn more about?
-The best tool for this job, are the user personas.
+As you can see, it's crucial to precisely define whose opinions we are interested in before talking to people.
+About which problems do we want to learn more?
+The best tool for this job is the user persona.

 Creating personas is something you might have already seen in other fields, such as UX design (user personas) or marketing (buyer personas).
-These fields use personas at a later, planning phase.
-In product development, they proved to be a useful tool in testing our assumptions about our target market, in a much earlier stage.
+These fields use personas at a later planning phase.
+In product development, they proved to be a valuable tool in testing our assumptions about our target market in a much earlier stage.

 I'll detail personas in a later article.
 For now, let's take a look at what a persona has to contain:

-It's important for me to mention at this point that before talking to potential customers, we cannot be sure how a persona should look.
+I need to mention that before talking to potential customers, we cannot be sure how a persona should look.
 At this stage, we're only assuming who they might be.
-It could happen that we initially targeted a specific customer group, but as we progress with the development of our product, we realize that we engaged a completely different type of customer.
-The change and evolution of personas is not only to be expected, but even likely in lean product development.
+It could happen that we initially targeted a specific customer group.
+Still, as we progress with the development of our product, we realise that we engaged a completely different type of customer.
+The change and evolution of personas are not only to be expected but even likely in lean product development.
 So feel free to adapt your personas along the way.